 ACPD has a unique opportunity to move beyond providing basic life skills designed to help youth make marginal improvements in life and avoid recommitment.
 That's just a notch above survival.
-If-ACPD acknowledges that racism entrenched in the laws, policies, and practices of our society have contributed to these youth attending substandard schools and living in severely under-resourced, often violent communities, then and it will commit to contributing to repair these injustices by providing youth with equitable-not just equal-resources, knowledge, and experiences.
+ACPD acknowledges that racism is entrenched in the laws, policies, and practices of our society that have contributed to many of these youth not receiving the same educational opportunities and resources that they need, and living in severely under-resourced, often violent communities, and commits to contributing to repair these injustices by providing youth with equitable-not just equal-resources, knowledge, and experiences.